-Conclusion on Authority's arrangements for securing economy, efficiency and effectiveness in the use of resources
+Conclusion on the Chief Constable of North Yorkshire's arrangements for securing economy, efficiency and effectiveness in the use of resources

-Respective responsibilities of the Authority and the auditor
+Respective responsibilities of the Chief Constable of North Yorkshire and the auditor

-The Chief Constable for North Yorkshire is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.
+The Chief Constable of North Yorkshire is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.

-We are required under Section 5 of the Audit Commission Act 1998 to satisfy ourselves that the Chief Constable for North Yorkshire has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+We are required under Section 5 of the Audit Commission Act 1998 to satisfy ourselves that the Chief Constable of North Yorkshire has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
 The Code of Audit Practice issued by the Audit Commission requires us to report to you our conclusion relating to proper arrangements, having regard to relevant criteria specified by the Audit Commission.

-We report if significant matters have come to our attention which prevent us from concluding that the Chief Constable for North Yorkshire has put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+We report if significant matters have come to our attention which prevent us from concluding that the Chief Constable of North Yorkshire has put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
 We are not required to consider, nor have we considered, whether all aspects of the arrangements for securing economy, efficiency and effectiveness are operating effectively.